justinatpnnl/splunk_web_transactions_generator/README.md

 # splunk_web_transactions_generator
-Use test information stored in a Splunk KVStore to generate Selenium tests
+Use test information stored in a Splunk KVStore to generate Selenium tests.

+To see an example of how this can be integrated into an app or a scripted input, see https://github.com/justinatpnnl/selenium_demo_app.

 ## Notice